 Honey Yeast Rolls

-Soft and fluffy honey yeast rolls!
-Filled with just the right amount of buttery, honey flavor!
-Freezer-friendly and a perfect side to any meal!
-Dairy free option included.
+Soft and fluffy, these dreamy honey yeast rolls are the perfect side to any meal!
+Filled with just the right amount of buttery, honey flavor, they’re impossible to resist.
+Freezer-friendly and vegetarian with a dairy free option.

 These honey yeast rolls were originally published in September 2012.
 The post has been updated as of September 21, 2017 with new photos, text and improved recipe instructions.